Recommendations For Trailer Frame Painting

 Welding usually leaves a residue that comes off pretty easily with a wire brush.

 Rust: With nearly all projects, there is a touch of rust that starts on a few pieces.
-No big deal, just make sure it’s completely gone before painting.
+No big deal, just make sure to remove it completely before painting.
 Sandpaper, sand blasting, or whatever.

 Surface Prep.
 The best paint jobs start with a really clean and slightly roughed up surface.
 We recommend sand blasting prior to trailer frame painting, but careful tedious work with sandpaper can do it too.
-I’ve done both, and they both take time to do them well.
+I have done both, and they both take time to do it well.

 Final Preparation.
 Hang the frame for painting if you can.
 Place it on a few points of contact if you can’t hang it.
 Finally, clean it super well with soap and water all over, then let it dry.